Bassatron/Auxil/README.md

 # AUXIL VOLUNTEERING

 ## Description
 Auxil is a web application that connects people with volunteering opportunities near them.
 Using location data paired with a database of charities/non-profits with volunteering opportunities, our web application shows you where you can volunteer, and redirects you to the organizations sign up page.

+## Web Application Demo

 ## How To Get Started With The Web Application
 In order to view and use the Auxil web application, follow the steps below.